Sandhyal26/Drug-recommendation-system-in-general-medical-emergencies/README.md

 # Drug-recommendation-system-in-general-medical-emergencies
-#### Description:

 * Developed an end-to-end machine learning–based drug recommendation system to assist clinical decision-making in general medical emergencies.
 The system analyzes patient symptoms and medical history to recommend appropriate medications with improved accuracy and reliability.

-#### Key Contributions:

 * Designed and implemented data preprocessing pipelines to clean and standardize healthcare datasets.